cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 domain separation to guarantee independent outputs.)

-Domain separation is enforced with a domain separation tag (DST), an octet string that MUST be at least 8 octets in length.
+Domain separation is enforced with a domain separation tag (DST), which is an octet string.
 Care is required when selecting and using a domain separation tag.
 The following requirements apply: